alexandresoro/ouca/README.md

 | `dbPassword`    |        `string`       | `basenaturaliste` | The password of the database user |
 | `dbName`        |        `string`       | `basenaturaliste` | The name of the database that contains the observations |

-Each option can be passed as a CLI argument, and is also available as an environment variable with prefix `OUCA_` e.g. `ÒUCA_LISTEN_PORT`.
+Each option can be passed as a CLI argument, and is also available as an environment variable with prefix `OUCA_` e.g. `OUCA_LISTEN_PORT`.

+## Structure of an observation

+An observation is materialized by the following characteristics:

+- An observer and potential associate observers.
+- The observation date with an optional time and duration.
+- A location for the observation.
+It is structured with an "area" that belongs to a "city" which itself belongs to a "department".
+- An optional temperature and weather characteristics.

+The characteristics above are considered to be an inventory.
+An observation belongs to a single inventory, but an inventory can contain several observation, which represents a real use case where several observations can be made during the same session.

+- A species and its related species class.
+- An estimate on the number of species encountered.
+- An estimate on the distance between the observer and the species observed.
+- The age of the species encountered.
+- The sex of the species encountered.
+- An optional list of behaviors describing the state of the species.
+- An optional list of environments surrounding the species.
+- An optional comment on the observation.

 ## Authors